outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use numpy for faster, more complex operations like matrix operations, fourier transforms and statistical operations
 	- use scipy for scientific operations, signal processing, optimization, interpolation, and integration

-- term definitions
-	- encapsulation
-	- polymorphism
-	- __init__.py (for shared functions and variables across the package)

 - handlers for security bugs
 	- cross site scripting
 	- log injection